daviddavis/blog.memorious.net/_posts/2014-08-04-interview-with-edward-gauvin.md

 world?**

-Basically, from what I understand, the woman who currently handles Ray’s estate and calls herself his agent is a crazy bitch who is impossible to get a hold of and asks for exorbitant fees when you finally reach her, then reneges on contracts, etc. This is from multiple sources: the VanderMeers, translators, The Circle of Friends of Jean Ray (an official fan club in Ghent)...
-That’s why Ray publications have been few and far between in English; she thinks Ray’s a world class author and deserves better than any of the small but devoted presses who are actually interested in publishing him, and makes it nigh impossible for them or anyone else to do so, not understanding that she’s actually hurting Ray’s rep abroad and preventing him from reaching the audiences he could.
+Basically, from what I understand, the woman who currently handles Ray’s estate is hesitant to give permission to publishers to publish Ray.
+That’s why Ray publications have been few and far between in English; she thinks Ray’s a world class author and deserves better than any of the small but devoted presses who are actually interested in publishing him.
 All that said, I know my publisher at Wakefield Press would really love to do some more Ray stories, so there’s always hope.

 As for the second part of the question: well, readers like you.

-**You mentioned in a post on smallbeer press's website that you prefer "The Shadowy Alley" as an English translation of "La ruelle ténébreuse” because "Ray’s voice always lends the sinister a slightly mocking air."
+**You mentioned in a post on Small Beer Press's website that you prefer "The Shadowy Alley" as an English translation of "La ruelle ténébreuse” because "Ray’s voice always lends the sinister a slightly mocking air."
 Can you expand on what you mean by a "mocking" air and how it is manifested in his work?**